netherpills/morsecode-py/README.md

 # morsecode-py
 Package for Python made by me.

-This is my first attempt at doing a Python Package so don't expect too much.

 # Documentation
 This package translates from text to morse code and viceversa.
 Here's a basic example: